Similar Articles

 Losing/not finding a baby: Losing contact with or not caring for your fundamental feeling responses to life; losing an opportunity or mishandling a delicate relationship; feeling lost and abandoned in ones own child feelings.

-Neglecting or forgetting baby: Many baby dreams, as in the example below, have this theme of neglecting, or even starving the baby.
+Neglecting or forgetting baby: Many baby dreams, as in the example at the bottom, have this theme of neglecting, or even starving the baby.
 This is usually because we need to take care of, or be more aware of, how much personal need we have for things like care, appreciation and love being given to us.
 If as a baby our need for being held and given attention were met, then we can move into the next phase of our growth.
 But if these needs were never met, one is often stuck emotionally at this level of development.
-(See the second example below.)
+See Beware of Love.

 If you are a parent with a baby, the dream may represent natural anxieties about ones ability as a parent – i.e. the dream may reflect a fear you are not giving as much to your child as you wish, or that you find yourself wishing for a break from parenthood.